Updated October 29, 2023.

 The way down is quite steep, but there is a stairway to follow.
 It's a small, rocky beach, good for relaxing and watching the breaking waves, but too rough (and cold) for swimming.

 Tip: there's one part of the main path down to the Lands End Point that is very narrow, and has a sheer drop down to rocks far below, and no fencing.
 Makes me a bit nervous to go through there!
 Fortunately, there's an alternate route out to the labyrinth and Lands End Point (see below).

 I used to go down there, but don't feel comfortable doing it any more.
 Looks like it's getting narrower!
 It's very shifty sand at the edge, and a long way down to the rocks and ocean.
 I wouldn't take young children along it (or a dog off leash).

 If you take the path down to Mile Rock Beach, there's a another path from the beach going up to the bluff with the labyrinth and the great view spots at Lands End Point.
 Roundabout, but safer.

-Last summer (2017) large numbers of humpback whales were frolicking off Lands End, from the Golden Gate Bridge to the entrance to the bay near the Cliff House and Sutro Baths.
+In the summer of 2017, large numbers of humpback whales were frolicking off Lands End, from the Golden Gate Bridge to the entrance to the bay near the Cliff House and Sutro Baths.

 The humpbacks are one of the larger whale species, 30 to 50 feet long (12 to 14 meters).
 A wonderful sight!